Panthera Corporation: Asia and Middle East projects

 In Johor State, Malaysia, Panthera is working with the state government and the Wildlife Conservation Society to increase tiger numbers by 50% over a ten-year period.
 As part of that project, in early 2010 Panthera cameras captured an image of a rare spotted leopard in Taman Negara National Park and Endau-Rompin National Park, where only black leopards were believed to exist.

 Panthera's Snow Leopard Program is studying the species in Mongolia, and surveying new regions where the animals are likely to live, but have not yet been discovered.
 They work with local animal herders to train them in new approaches that will reduce livestock lost to the leopards.
 They are also working at protection for the estimated 3,500 to 7,000 snow leopards in Central Asia.
 Programs include giving a bonus to Mongolian herding communities that have gone one year without killing a snow leopard, and livestock vaccinations in Pakistan, where loss to disease is greater than leopard depredation.

 Panthera's Snow Leopard Program has studied the species in Mongolia, and surveyed new regions where the animals are likely to live, but have not yet been discovered.
 They are also working to protect snow leopards in Central Asia, including in Kyrgyzstan and Tajikistan.

-Panthera’s work in the Middle East focuses on the Arabian Peninsula.
-With the support provided by the Royal Commission for AlUla (RCU), there is a strong focus on leopards, and specifically on restoring and conserving leopards in the Kingdom of Saudi Arabia (KSA).
+Panthera's work in the Middle East focuses on the Arabian Peninsula.
+With the support provided by the Royal Commission for AlUla (RCU), there is a strong focus on leopards, and specifically on restoring and conserving leopards in Saudi Arabia.